swiftlang/swift/docs/OptimizationTips.rst

 Advice: Use copy-on-write semantics for large values
 ----------------------------------------------------

-To eliminate the cost of copying large values adopt copy-on-write behavior.
+To eliminate the cost of copying large values, adopt copy-on-write behavior.
 The easiest way to implement copy-on-write is to compose existing copy-on-write data structures, such as Array.
 Swift arrays are values, but the content of the array is not copied around every time the array is passed as an argument because it